Micrarchaeota: Metabolic potential

 Many observed members of the phylum is missing core metabolic pathways, such as limited genes required for glycolysis and a lack of biosynthesis pathways for some key amino acids, thereby necessitating them to acquire these amino acids from the host or environment.
 Many species within this phylum are thought to be unable to synthesise nucleotides de novo Different genera within the phylum are missing different pathways, which allows this phylum to inhabit a number of different niches and environments.
 Some members of the phylum are believed to be free-living as their genome contains all the genes required for core biosynthetic pathways (including being able to code for all amino acids) and at least one species is thought to be capable of fermentation (Sv326).

 Stress response

 A number of Micrarcheota genomes have been observed to contain genes involved in responding to a variety of stressors, including but not limited to: antibiotics; heat stress; heavy metals; and oxidative stress.
-This includes 15 genomes which were found to contain a gene that codes for a fosmidomyocin resistance protein.
+This includes 15 genomes which were found to contain a gene that codes for a fosmidomycin resistance protein.
 Fosmidomycin is an antibiotic that prevents isoprenoid biosynthesis.
 Furthermore, 3 genomes were found to contain genes that code for a lytic murine transglycoslase which could be transported outside of the cell, allowing the Micrarchaeota to target bacteria.